DuffieuxX/cse305_parallel_computational_economics/README.md

 # Project README - (CSE305) Concurrent and Distributed Computing

 Within this repository, you will find our project on parallel computational economics as part of the Concurrent and Distributed Computing (CSE305) course.
-The project is inspired by the agent-based financial market models of Lux and Marchesi defined in their paper *Scaling and criticality in a stochastic multi-agent model of a financial market* (1999) and *Volatility clustering in financial markets: a microsimulation of interacting agents* (2000).
+The project is inspired by the agent-based financial market models of Lux and Marchesi, especially *Scaling and criticality in a stochastic multi-agent model of a financial market* (1999) and *Volatility clustering in financial markets: a microsimulation of interacting agents* (2000).

-These papers are used only as initial source for the model.
-We copied from their models agent state transitions, .???, and we added limit-order generation and order-book market clearing.
-This model will be used a benchmark for parallelization.
-The objective of the project is to study how different parallelization strategies perform on this model.
+We use these papers as the starting point for the economic structure of the model: heterogeneous agents, optimists, pessimists, fundamentalists, and stochastic transitions driven by sentiment, trends, and mispricing.
+We then fix one computational model by adding limit-order generation and order-book market clearing.
+Our goal is then to study different parallelization strategies on this same model.

-The computational feature of the model is that most agent-level operations are independent, while market clearing is order-dependent.
-This creates a natural mixed parallel/sequential workload.
-For instance agent initialization, counting, type updating, and order generation can be parallelized, whereas order-book clearing, being a first come first served model, remains a sequential bottleneck.
+The computational complexity is that most agent-level operations are independent, while the market clearing is order-dependent.
+Agent initialization, counting, type updating, and order generation can be parallelized; order-book clearing is complex to parallelize since it relies on price-priority matching and sequential order arrival.
+We will propose ways to optimize this process.

 ## Repository structure